 The toolkit is now available here in PDF format for reading or printing.
 Download the toolkit (PDF, 1201 KB).

-Falling LinKS is funded by the United Methodist Health Ministry Fund grant #20080427 (11-2008 to 5-2010) and the WSU Graduate School.
-The WSU Falling LinKS Research Team includes: Dr. Teresa Radebaugh (Principal Investigator), Dr. Candace Bahner, Dr. Deborah Ballard-Reisch, Mr. Michael Epp (Envision), Dr. LaDonna Hale, Mr. Rich Hanley (Harvey County Department on Aging), Ms. Karen Kendrick (Envision), Dr. Michael Rogers, and Dr. Nicole Rogers.
-The Falling LinKS research team is supported by WSU Graduate Students: Ms. Ashley Archiopoli, Ms. Melissa Granville, Mr. Bobby Rozzell, Ms. Chigozirim Utah, and Ms. Katie Sue Williams.
+The Falling LinKS Development Team (2007-2011): Drs.
+Teresa Radebaugh (PI), Candace Bahner, Deborah Ballard-Reisch, Mr. Michael Epp (Envision), Dr. LaDonna Hale, Mr. Rich Hanley (Harvey County Department on Aging), Ms. Karen Kendrick (Envision), and Drs.
+Michael and Nicole Rogers.
+The team was supported by WSU Graduate Students: Ms. Ashley Archiopoli, Ms. Melissa Granville, Mr. Bobby Rozzell, Ms. Chigozirim Utah, and Ms. Katie Sue Williams.